 On the side, combine two of summer’s best ingredients in this warm corn, tomato and arugula salad, which is as colorful as it is simple.
 Add fingerling potatoes tossed with pesto for something a little hearty.

-Finish the meal with a plum crumble —it’s delicious and impressive, but can be thrown together in minutes.
+Finish the meal with a plum buckle—it’s delicious and impressive, but can be thrown together in minutes.
 Let it bake while you enjoy the main course, and top with a scoop of vanilla ice cream.

-- 1 to 2 hours ahead: Prep the fruit filling and the topping for your dessert, but keep them separate.
+- 1 hour before people come over: Bake the plum dessert.
 Prep the ingredients for the salad and potatoes.
 If you’re making your own pesto, do it now.
 Make the herb butter and refrigerate.

-- 30 minutes ahead: Assemble the crumble.
-Bring your meat and herb butter to room temperature.
+- 30 minutes before people come over: Bring your meat and herb butter to room temperature.

 - Just before serving: Cook the potatoes and toss with pesto.
 Saute and finish the salad.
 Sear the steaks and serve.
-As you sit down, put the crumble in the oven to bake.
+Cut the crumble.